rikard-helgegren/leverage_analysis_tool/README.md

 python3 leverage_analysis_tool.py
 ```

-*NOTE*: Does not work at windows currently.
+*NOTE*: Does not work with Windows currently.

 ### Required libraries